 1.Have your soil tested by a reputable lab that does a complete soil analysis.
 You wouldn’t allow the dentist to start drilling your teeth before taking an x-ray.
 The same principle applies to fertilization.Don’t add anything to your soil until you know what is there and what is missing.Adding too much of one thing could cause problems, deficiencies, or toxicities with something else.Only add what you know you need.We take soil from surface level to about three inches deep in 10-12 spots around your landscape to make up a good composite.Then, our lab provides a complete analysis with over 20 points of reference.From this, we can make accurate recommendations for correcting the soil in order to give you a healthy landscape requiring less time and money.
 2.Balance your soil according to the recommendations from the soil test.Now you can safely add the nutrients and amendments that will correct deficiencies and repair the biological and physical structure of your soil.It can take months to change the soil chemistry so it is important that you get started right away.
 3.Stop using artificial pesticides and synthetic fertilizers.These products will destroy beneficial soil microorganisms and earthworms.While they may bring temporary relief, they guarantee you will have to keep using them and create an environment ripe for other attacks.Don’t apply anything to your soil that does not encourage life.
 We recommend TurfPro and Cedar Oil Industries products.

-4.Aerate soil.Increase the air in the soil through mechanical aeration or conditioners if needed.Healthy soils need oxygen and that includes the soil microorganisms.
+4.Aerate soil.Increase the air in the soil with organic conditioners or mechanical methods if needed.Healthy soils need oxygen and that includes the soil microorganisms.
+It is usually a waste of money to use mechanicl aeration in Florida's sandy soils.
 5.Build soil organic content.Florida’s sandy soil is almost always to low in organic matter.Use compost to prepare beds and gardens, and to stimulate lawns.Stimulation of microbiotic activity in the soil is the most important way of building soil organic matter.
 Our own Compost Tea+ and TurfPro's humate products are your best choices for building soil organic matter and beneficial soil microbes.
 6.Add mulch to all bare ground.Natural mulch preserves moisture, helps to eliminate weeds, and keeps the soil surface cooler which benefits earthworms, microorganisms, and plant roots.Cover bare ground under trees and shrubs and in vegetable and flower gardens with 1” of compost and 3” of shredded tree trimmings or bark mulch.
 Now that your soil is on the road to recovery follow these simple guidelines to keep your landscape healthy and beautiful

 1. Plant only adapted species.Always plant varieties that do well in your specific environment.Plant annuals and vegetables in the proper season and, if you plant them, be prepared to loose tropicals (including citrus) in the winter.